ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 <img src="./media/vmimage/vmimage-image-03.png"/>

-**Open** the VMWare Workstation or VMWare Player application (you can use either or to open the VM).
+**Open** the VMWare Workstation or VMWare Workstation Player application (you can use either or to open the VM).

 1. **Select** the **File** menu from the toolbar.
 2. **Select** the **Open** menu item.